-Bladder Prolapse Specialists of Las Vegas, Nevada
+Prolapsed Bladder in Las Vegas, Nevada

 Every person’s bladder is supposed to remain in proper position as it is supported by muscles of the pelvic floor.
 Instances in which the bladder bulges out of place are known as bladder prolapse or cystocele.
 This condition is often the result of weakened or damaged tissues within the individual’s pelvic floor.

-Symptoms of Bladder Prolapse
+What Are the Symptoms of Bladder Prolapse?

 Bladder prolapse is most often seen in females, and can often be attributed to extensive pressure put on the pelvic floor muscles during childbirth.
 When this occurs, the bladder can begin to protrude through the vagina and lead to a variety of symptoms, such as:

 - Sensation of an unempty bladder even immediately after urination

 - Visible tissue protruding from the vaginal opening

 - Recurrent urinary tract infections (UTIs)